One of the most popular forms of life insurance purchased today is term life insurance.

 Like other forms of life insurance, riders and variations on the policy are available.

-Once such variation of standard term life insurance is called decreasing term life, offering a decreased premium over the term of the policy.
+One such variation of standard term life insurance is called decreasing term life, which offers a decreased premium over the policy’s term.

 Premiums for a policy such as this are set based on the standard parameters of: